Increasing Diversity with The Surveyors' Trust

 The Map My School course gives teachers all they need to understand how to bring spatial technology into their classroom.
 Step by step set up instructions on the use of ArcGIS Pro (with a free schools licence) with detailed student activity ideas around the mapping of the amount of shade on their school grounds.

-Schools will be able to enter into the 'Coolest School in Queensland' competition with winners being announced in Term 3 at the Australian Geography Teachers Association Conference on the Gold Coast.
+Schools will be able to enter into the 'Coolest School in Queensland' competition with winners being announced in Term 4 at the 'Science Meets Parliament' event on 26/27 November.

 Schools are able to enter into the competition are are required to submit a two-minute (maximum) video in the category of their choice (or both separately!) showing us just how cool your school is.
 There is a 'use of drones in the classroom' category and a 'map my school category'.